khaliqzohaib92/UMLChart/README.md

 </h1>

-Next challange was to open the saved umlchart file in such a way that user can make change to the file.
-As of my research Paper.js importSVG only import the file as a group and doesn't allow you to edit the individual item.
+Next challange was to open the saved umlchart file in such a way that edit it.

-I wrote my own small piece of code to extract the items and add them indiviually to allow user to edit it.

 ```javascript